black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 console.log(greeting()); // Hello Anonymous
 ```
 Add a new parameter to your setPlayerCards function called arr and assign it a default value of players.
 Remember that you destructured the players variable from the myFavoriteFootballTeam object on line 175.

+# Step 25
+The next step is to create a new array that will be responsible for adding the player card information to the page.

+Inside the setPlayerCards function, start by adding the map method to arr that will take in an empty callback function.
+Then, use the addition assignment += operator to assign the new array to playerCards.innerHTML.

+Remember that the innerHTML property gets, or in this case, sets the HTML markup for the playerCards element.